 Daniel, Benjamin and I originally planned to visit Sighisoara after Corvin Castle, but just one look at a map will tell you that doesn’t really make sense.
 If you’re super adventurous or just full of caffeine you can attempt the 3-hour drive from Corvin Castle to Sighisoara, but it just wasn’t in the stars for us that day.

 Instead, we decided to check out the small town of Cisnadioara because it’s right outside of Sibiu and didn’t add too much driving to our already busy day.

-Why visit?
-The main draw is just that this little Transylvanian town is exactly what you picture when you think of the small towns that dot in Romania’s countryside.
+The main draw is just that this little piece of Transylvania is exactly what you picture when you think of the small towns that dot Romania’s countryside.
 It even has a fortified church up on the hill if you’re up for a short hike.

-Finally, end your day trip with a stroll through the town of Cisnadioara or a quick snack before heading back to Sibiu.
+Finally, end your day trip to Corvin Castle and Cisnadiora with a stroll through the town itself for a quick snack before heading back to Sibiu.

 All in all, our adventure took about eight hours.
 We started at 9 am and returned to our apartment at 5 pm that evening… perfect timing for a quick nap before a late dinner and drinks in the square!

-Try the Corvin Castle and Cisnadioara Day Trip from Sibiu
+Take a Day Trip to Corvin Castle and Cisnadioara from Sibiu

 If you want to explore the castle, towns, and magic of the idyllic Transylvanian countryside, a day trip to Corvin Castle is a perfect option.